healkeiser/google_drive_vfx_server/config/pipeline/substance_painter/assets/shaders/README.txt

-Placer ici les fichiers de shader glsl à utiliser comme shaders
+Put here glsl shader files to be used as shaders